fullcontact/fullcontact-java-client/java11/README.md

 for data onboarding or audience analysis.

 #### Audience Create
-The Audience Creation endpoint requires a atleast one `Tag` and valid `webhookURL` to be present in order to send a message when the audience creation is complete and ready to be downloaded.
+The Audience Creation endpoint requires a at least one `Tag` and valid `webhookURL` to be present in order to send a message when the audience creation is complete and ready to be downloaded.

 ```java